 - Sole legal custody — One parent has the right and responsibility to make major decisions about the child, including ones about education, medical care, religion, and emotional development.

-- Sole physical custody — A child lives with one parent and is subject to reasonable parenting time by the other parent, unless the court decides that parenting time wouldn't be in the child’s best interest.
+- Sole physical custody — A child lives with one parent and the other parent has reasonable parenting time, unless the court decides that parenting time wouldn't be in the child’s best interest.

-- Shared physical custody — A child has periods of living with each parent, so the child has frequent, continuous contact with both parents.
+- Shared physical custody — A child has periods when they live with each parent, so they have frequent, regular contact with both parents.

 What's the difference between child custody and parenting time?

-Parenting time allows a parent who doesn't have primary physical custody to spend time with or visit the child.
-Where the visits take place, how often the visits take place, and whether or not the visits need to be supervised by another adult can be determined by the parents' agreement, which must be approved by the court.
-If the parents can't agree, it will all be determined by the court.
+Parenting time lets a parent who doesn't have primary physical custody spend time with or visit their child.
+The parents’ court-approved agreement says where the visits will happen and for how long, and whether or not the visits need to be supervised by another adult.
+If the parents can't agree on terms, the court will decide.